ryanfowler/fileprotect/README.md

 `fileprotect` uses the [argon2id](https://en.wikipedia.org/wiki/Argon2) key derivation function to hash your password.
-It takes the resulting 32 byte hash and uses that as the key to the [xchacha20-poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) authenticated encryption algorithm.
+It takes the resulting 32 byte hash and uses that as the key to the [chacha20-poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) authenticated encryption algorithm.

-Salts and nonces are created using a cryptographically secure random number generator.
+Salts are created using a cryptographically secure random number generator.
 This means that encrypting the same secret multiple times will result in different output.